alamindrz/edutenant-backend/README.md

 🎯 Mission

-Edusuite aims to digitize and streamline Nigerian school administration, making it easier for schools to manage operations, for parents to engage with their children's education, and for students to thrive in an organized academic environment.
+Edutenant aims to digitize and streamline Nigerian school administration, making it easier for schools to manage operations, for parents to engage with their children's education, and for students to thrive in an organized academic environment.

 ---